elpaulkris/elpaulkris/README.md

 ## 🚀 About Me

-- 🎥 FullStack Developer  about next level Tech
+- 🎥 FullStack Developer  focused on  next level Tech
 - 💻 Passionate about building fullstack apps with **React**, **Next.js**, **TypeScript**, and **MongoDB**
 - 🛠️ Focused on **performance**, **developer experience**, and **clean UI**
 - I help businesses grow via web developement and brand influencing